 Five Months Later…

 After returning from South America I completed my yearly physical, which included standard blood work such as a blood count.
 A few days after my physical I received a call from my healthcare provider’s office alerting me that some of my blood values were out of range.
-Concerned, I logged onto my patient portal to see my red blood cell count, hemoglobin, and hematocrit were all slightly elevated above the normal value range.
+Concerned, I logged onto my patient portal to see my red blood cell count, hemoglobin, and hematocrit were all slightly elevated from the normal value range.
 Perplexed, I Googled reasons as to why this would be the case, as my blood values had always been within range in previous years.
 And when I saw it a light bulb went off.

 “Lifestyle factors that can cause a high red blood cell count include living at a high altitude.”